rayandaod/french-intent-classification/README.md

 | FlauBERT-Base-Uncased (sum-norm) | 0.57 | 0.67 | 0.52 | 0.56 | 0.05s |

 ## Preprocess the data, train a model, infer, and evaluate

+If you wish to reproduce the whole process, or improve it, you can follow the steps below.

 ### Data preprocessing